On the operator norm of a Hermitian random matrix with correlated entries: Proof of for Terms Involving Only 2-Cumulants

-\begin{itemize} \item[Step I] Check the set $C(\pi)$ for pairings that involve adjacent edges.
-If there are any, go through them in the order they appear in $C(\pi)$, replace the corresponding edges of~$\Gamma_k$ and their common vertex by a single edge and remove the pairing from $C(\pi)$.
-To distinguish the new edges from the edges of the original graph, we assign them the weight one, while any remaining paired edges are assigned the weight zero.
-The graph resulting from this step is characterized by the property that adjacent edges belong to different pairings. \item[Step II] Check the new graph for any edges of nonzero weight that are adjacent.
+\begin{itemize} \item[Step I] Check the set $C(\pi)$ for pairs that involve adjacent edges.
+If there are any, go through them in the order they appear in $C(\pi)$, replace the corresponding edges of~$\Gamma_k$ and their common vertex by a single edge and remove the pair from $C(\pi)$.
+Any new edges created in this step are assigned the weight one.
+This ensures (a) and (c). \item[Step II] Check the new graph for any edges of nonzero weight that are adjacent.
 If there are any, identify the edges that involve the vertex $a_l$ for the smallest value $l\in\{1,\dots,k\}$, replace the two edges and their common vertex by a single edge and assign it the sum of the weights of the edges that were replaced.
-This step is then repeated until any edge of the resulting graph with nonzero weight is only adjacent to paired edges, i.e., edges that were assigned the weight zero. \item[Step III] Check the new graph for any edges assigned a nonzero weight, say $w_j>0$, that are adjacent to two edges belonging to the same pairing, say $(e_j,\phi(e_j))$.
-If there are any, go through them in increasing order of the corresponding $j$ and replace the three edges and the two vertices between them by a single edge.
-After going around the graph once, remove the pairings that were replaced from $C(\pi)$ and assign the new edges the respective weights $w_j+1$.
-As this may generate new subgraphs of the same structure, the step is repeated until every edge assigned a nonzero weight is either adjacent to two edges belonging to different pairings or another edge of nonzero weight. \item[Step IV] Repeat Steps II and III until neither can be carried out any further.
-The graph resulting from this procedure is characterized by the property that whenever two edges are adjacent to an edge assigned a nonzero weight, they are paired edges that belong to different pairings. \end{itemize}
+This step is repeated until (b) holds.
+The validity of (a) and (c) is not changed in the process. \item[Step III] Check the new graph for any edges assigned a nonzero weight, say $w_j>0$, that are adjacent to two edges belonging to the same pair.
+If there are any, go through the corresponding pairs in the order they appear in $C(\pi)$ and replace the pair and the weighted edge, as well as the two vertices between them by a single edge.
+After going through $C(\pi)$ once, remove the pairs that were replaced from $C(\pi)$ and assign the new edges the respective weights $w_j+1$.
+As this may generate new subgraphs of the same structure, repeat the step until (d) is satisfied.
+This does not interfere with~(a) and (c), but~(b) may not hold any more. \item[Step IV] Repeat Steps II and III until neither can be carried out any further.
+The graph resulting from this procedure satisfies (b) and (d) simultaneously. \end{itemize} Denoting the (weighted) graph resulting from this procedure by $\smash{\widetilde{\Gamma}_{k'}(\pi)}$ and the collection of pairs that remain in $C(\pi)$ after Step IV by $\smash{\widetilde{C}(\pi)}$, we obtain a tuple that satisfies~(a)-(d). \end{proof}